NorfairKing/smos/smos-docs-site/content/unreleased.markdown

   * Past/Coming year
 * `smos-scheduler`: Fixed a bug in which relative timestamps would be scheduled relative to the current UTC time instead of the current local time.
+* `smos-scheduler`: Fixed a bug in which items scheduled into the future would have future timestamps in their entries' todo state history and could therefore not have their todo state changed until then.